Planning and scheduling

 Events are created in the scheduling view.
 Each event has a name, a start and end date and can optionally contain an attachment to allow the planner to specify a brief.
 The event duration should cover each of the editions that will be contained within it, but you can edit the start and end date once it has been created.

 Events will usually represent anything that will require collections of content to be planned and scheduled in stages.
-The way that you organise events and editions is up to you, so you can choose an approach that reflects your approach to planning and producing content.
-You could use an event to prepare the stages of a website refresh for example or to organise content for a sales promotion.
-Multiple events can run concurrently, so you can also use events to organise content updates by content team or category.
+The way that you organize events and editions is up to you, so you can choose an approach that reflects your approach to planning and producing content.
+You could use an event to prepare the stages of a website refresh for example or to organize content for a sales promotion.
+Multiple events can run concurrently, so you can also use events to organize content updates by content team or category.